openstack/cinder/doc/source/contributor/api_microversion_dev.rst

   be enough information that it could be used by the docs team for release notes.

+* Constants should be used in the code to minimize errors on microversion merge conflicts.
+Define a constant for the new microversion in the ``cinder/api/microversions.py`` file and use that in the rest of the code.

 * Update the expected versions in affected tests.

+* API changes should almost always include a release note announcing the availability of the new API functionality.
+The description of the API change should indicate which microversion is required for the change, and it should refer to the numerical value of the microversion and not its constant name.

 Allocating a microversion
 -------------------------